KIRANKUMAR7296/JavaScript/JQuery.md

 - It can easily change the web page contents, behaviours and elements.

 `CSS` manipulation
-- Supports CSS3 `selectors` and inline CSS manilpulation.
+- Supports CSS `selectors` and inline CSS manilpulation.
-- It can easily change the design of a web page defined by CSS.
+- It can easily change the design of a web page defined by `CSS`

 `Event Handling`
 - User actions ( `Click`, `Hover`, `Double click`, `Key press`, etc ) on a webpage are called `events`
 - jQuery provides simple methods to attach `event handlers` to selected elements.
-- jQuery can trigger each events on the web page.
-- When an even is triggered event handler is called.
+- jQuery can `trigger` each events on the web page, when an even is triggered event handler is called.

 `Effects` and `Animations`
-- jQuery comes with a lot of predefined `effect` and `animation` methods.
+- jQuery comes with a lot of predefined `effects` and `animations`
-- Improves the performance and user experience of a web page.
+- Improves the performance and `UX` ( user experience ) of a web page.

 `AJAX`
-- Provide simple methods to communicate with `servers` ( send and receive data )
+- Provide simple methods to communicate with `server's` ( send request and receive data )

 ### What are Selectors ?
 ![jQuery](Image/jQuery.png)